Pavan-Gunda/hello-ck8s/README.md

 This container image can be deployed on a ck8s cluster.
 It runs a web app, that displays the following:

-- "A default 'Hello world!' message, or a custom message can be configured via secrets.yaml.
+- A default 'Hello world!' message, or a custom message can be configured via secrets.yaml.
 - namespace, pod, and node details
 - container image details